The tin market – a ‘green market’

 Tin has been one of the better performing commodities on the London Metals Exchange with a global tin market anticipated to be valued at US$8.23bn in 2023 with robust long-term fundamentals.
-AfriTin is well placed to take advantage of the burgeoning demand for tin and this, coupled with AfriTin being the only tin company listed on AIM paves for the way for becoming the tin champion of Africa.
+AfriTin is well placed to take advantage of the burgeoning demand for tin and this, coupled with AfriTin being the only tin company listed on AIM, paves the way to become the tin champion of Africa.

 The tin market has been faced with a consistent supply deficit over the preceding years and it is forecast that the global tin market will remain in deficit to 2022 as a result of increasing regulations in producing countries and depletion of ore reserves.
-Ample opportunities exist for the tin market’s growth and will serve to exacerbate the already present demand-supply gap.
-Most pipeline projects for tin production globally are not expected to commence in the near future.
+Ample opportunities exist for the tin market to growth and will serve to exacerbate the already present demand-supply gap.
+Globally, most pipeline projects for tin production are not expected to commence in the near future.
 This presents an opportunity for AfriTin to cater for this increased demand.

 AfriTin aims to cater for increased demand

-Tin’s future amid the electric vehicle and battery storage markets is bright and will serve to drive its demand.
-There is good progress being made in its role in the EV market whilst it is widely used in lead-acid batteries and demand remains strong for electronic solders.
+The future of tin amid the electric vehicle (EV) and battery storage markets is bright and will serve to drive its demand.
+There is good progress being made in its role in the EV market while it is widely used in lead-acid batteries and demand remains strong for electronic solders.
 Another proponent for tin’s demand is its use in lithium-ion batteries.
 It is clear that tin’s versatility is on the increase and this bodes well for the price and market outlook going forward.